Washington Day Trips from New York

 Perfect if you want to leave New York for a day to get to know Washington DC and its most popular attractions, such as the White House, the Capitol or the Lincoln Memorial.

-During the city tour you will see the highlights of Washington, such as The White House, the U.S .
-Capitol, Arlington National Cemetery, The Pentagon and the Lincoln Memorial, among others.
-All entrance fees to monuments are included and you will have free time to explore at your leisure and eat where you choose.
+During the city tour you will see the highlights of Washington such as The White House, the U.S. Capitol, Arlington National Cemetery, The Pentagon and the Lincoln Memorial, among others.
+You will have free time to explore at your leisure and have lunch where you choose.

-Why I like this tour: in addition to its good value for money, I recommend this activity because it includes a very complete tour of Washington with which you will make the most of the tour.
+Why I like this tour: in addition to its good value for money, I recommend this activity because it includes a very complete tour of Washington and you will get the most out of the tour.

 Two days